 Important: The LAN hub function only works when AC power is applied to the display and the LAN interface is powered on.
 By default the LAN POWER setting is set to turn off when the display enters a standby power mode.
 This will prevent communications with other devices along the LAN daisy-chain.
-To prevent this, change the LAN POWER setting ON - either via the OSD, or via the "Display Settings dialog - Power tab" on page 58.
+To prevent this, change the LAN POWER setting to ON - either via the OSD, or via the .
 This setting will also be automatically set to ON when the Initialize action is used.
+See "LAN Power setting" in the "Supported Display Monitors" table on page 8 for models that support this feature.

-The first display in a LAN daisy-chain communicates with the host PC using either an RS232 direct connection, or by connecting LAN1 to the network.
+The first display in a LAN daisy-chain communicates with the host PC using either an RS232 direct connection or via LAN1 over the network.
 Selection between the LAN1 and RS232 ports is done automatically by the display.

-Displays in a LAN daisy-chain that are connected to a LAN network can be addressed in two different ways:
+Displays in a LAN daisy-chain that are connected to a LAN network can be addressed by the software in two ways: